ishafiul/pound/README.md

 ###### RewriteBase /pound/public
 you can find it from
 ###### app->public->.htaceess
-if you want to live you site then keep only /public
+if you want to live your site then keep only /public

 ## .ENv